 4. Financial Services

-Banks and financial institutions focus on omnichannel marketing by offering mobile apps, online banking services, and in-person assistance.
+Financial institutions focus on banking omnichannel marketing by offering mobile apps, online banking services, and in-person assistance.
 This ensures that customers can manage their finances from anywhere while receiving personalized service and advice.

 Trends in Omnichannel Marketing